Asymptotic equivalence of non-parametric regression with spherical regressors and Gaussian white noise: Regression on spherical -designs

 is not surprising as it already appears in known results for the multivariate Euclidean case studied before (see, for instance, the bound stated in Theorem~2.4 of \cite{Reiss2008Asymptotic}).
 In contrast, the first term

 is new.
 In the setting of Theorem~\ref{thm:fixed:general}, the approximant $\ftilde_m$ can in general not be chosen to interpolate $f$ at the sampling points $x_1,\ldots,x_n$.
-This is due to the non-existence of so-called \emph{tight} spherical $t$-designs, except for few special cases.
-A more detailed discussion of this issue is given in Remark~\ref{rem:tight_t-designs} below. \end{remark}
+This is due to the non-existence, except for few special cases, of so-called \emph{tight} spherical $t$-designs.
+A more detailed discussion of this issue is given in Remark~\ref{rem:tight_t-designs}. \end{remark}

 \begin{remark} The proof of Theorem~\ref{thm:fixed:general} is constructive in the sense that it provides explicit Markov kernels for transferring observations between the two considered experiments.
 These kernels involve randomizations, which, however, require knowledge of the noise level $\sigma$.
-This assumption is common in the literature on asymptotic equivalence between non-parametric regression and Gaussian white noise experiments.
-Only few works address the more realistic case with an unknown noise variance, with \cite{Carter2007} being a notable contribution in this direction. \end{remark}
+This assumption is common in the literature on asymptotic equivalence between non-parametric regression and Gaussian white noise experiments (see, for instance, \cite{Brown2002,Rohde2004asymptotic,Reiss2008Asymptotic}).
+Only few works address the more realistic case with an unknown noise variance, \cite{Carter2007} being a notable contribution in this direction. \end{remark}

 \begin{remark} From Theorem~\ref{thm:fixed:general} it is easily derivable that global asymptotic equivalence follows if the class $\Theta$ consists of functions $f$ that satisfy the smoothness condition